 After Multiple Extractions

-Sometimes the after-effects of oral surgery are quite minimal, so not all of the instructions may apply.
+Sometimes the after-effects of multiple tooth extractions are quite minimal, so not all of the instructions may apply.
 Common sense will often dictate what you should do.
 However, when in doubt follow these guidelines or call our office for clarification.
-Our number is 212-355-8500
+Our number is New York Oral Surgery Office Phone Number 212-355-8500

 FIRST HOUR: Bite down gently but firmly on the gauze packs that have been placed over the surgical areas, making sure they remain in place.
 Do not change them for the first hour unless the bleeding is not controlled.
 The packs may be gently removed after one hour.
 If active bleeding persists, place enough new gauze to obtain pressure over the surgical site for another 30 minutes.
 The gauze may then be changed as necessary (typically every 30 to 45 minutes).
 It is best to moisten the gauze with tap water and loosely fluff for more comfortable positioning.

 EXERCISE CARE: Do not disturb the surgical area today.
 Do NOT rinse vigorously or probe the area with any objects.
 You may brush your teeth gently.
 Smoking will retard healing, causing increased discomfort and increased chance of dry sockets.
 We strongly discourage smoking during the healing phase.